John Shinners

-John Joseph Shinners (March 1, 1947 – October 2, 2022) was an American football offensive lineman in the NFL for the New Orleans Saints, Baltimore Colts, and Cincinnati Bengals.
+John Joseph Shinners (March 1, 1947 – October 2, 2022) was an American professional football offensive lineman in the NFL for the New Orleans Saints, Baltimore Colts, and Cincinnati Bengals.

 Early career

 Shinners grew up in Hartford, Wisconsin, one of five children (and the only son) of John, a newspaper publisher and owner, and Leocadia Shinners.

 Shinners played college football at Xavier University in Cincinnati, Ohio.
 Standing 6 ft 3 in and weighing 245 lb, the offensive guard earned All-America honors from The Sporting News as a senior in 1968, becoming Xavier's first and only football All-American.
 He earned a degree in liberal arts.

 As a Musketeer, Shinners and his teammates compiled a 25–14–1 record (.638) in four seasons: 8–2 in 1965, 5–5 in 1966, 6–3–1 in 1967 and 6–4 in 1968.
 Xavier took three of four victories from local rival University of Cincinnati during the four-year stretch.